• Skip to primary navigation

 We start with the product that has been “created” for people who decide to visit Switzerland.
 This means that the Swiss Pass is only available to non-residents of our small country.
 This is the reason why we have never tested it personally… After that, we already did quite some research about it because we have already recommended it several times to friends who wanted to visit Switzerland.

 The idea of the Swiss Pass is to make it simple: one card and everything (or almost everything is included).
-The idea is that you choose the number of days you want and then the swiss pass will allow you to take any train, bus, boat, streetcar, subway in the country as well as access to more than 500 museums!
+You choose the number of days you want and then the swiss pass will allow you to take any train, bus, boat, streetcar, subway in the country as well as access to more than 500 museums!
 The Swiss pass also includes a lot of cable cars and for those that are not included, the pass gives you a discount equivalent to the half-fare card that many Swiss people have.
 There are just some trains like the Glacier Express, the Bernina Express or the Golden Pass where you will have to pay a supplement for the seat reservation.
 You can see the validity of the pass on this map.

 The swiss pass exists in 2 models:

-• The classic Swiss Travel Pass: You choose between 3, 4, 6, 8 or 15 days of validity and then, upon activation, the pass is valid for the consecutive days.
+- The classic Swiss Travel Pass: You choose between 3, 4, 6, 8 or 15 days of validity and then, upon activation, the pass is valid for the consecutive days.

-• The Flex Swiss Travel Pass: ditto, you choose the number of days.
+- The Flex Swiss Travel Pass: ditto, you choose the number of days.
 The difference here is that the days can be used flexibly over a period of 30 days.

 The flex pass is a bit more expensive, but in reality it’s often worth it because it allows you to use fewer days (basically you don’t activate the pass on days when you just take a bus to visit a city but keep the pass days for longer trips).